 "Harry Potter" e-books enhanced for Apple devices

-You do not need to be a wizard to see the "Harry Potter" books come to life.
+You don't need to be a wizard to see the "Harry Potter" books come to life.

 The editions were released Oct.
-8. They are only in Apple's iBooks Store.
-They need an Apple Inc. mobile device or a Mac computer to read.
+8. They are exclusive to Apple's iBooks Store and require an Apple Inc. mobile device or a Mac computer to read.
 For other devices, including Amazon's Kindle, standard electronic editions are available.
-They can be found through Rowling's Pottermore site.
+They can be obtained through Rowling's Pottermore site.

-The makeover offers readers a new way to engage with the story.
-It also gives Rowling and her publishers a chance to resell these best-selling books.
-The last one came out eight years ago.
-It is like when Hollywood releases the same movies in new formats and with bonus materials.
+The makeover offers readers young and old a new way to engage with the story.
+It also gives Rowling and her publishers an opportunity to resell these best-selling books, the last of which came out eight years ago.
+It's akin to Hollywood releasing the same movies in new formats and with bonus materials.

-Until recently, the Pottermore site also had a game.
-It took readers through the books chapter-by-chapter.
-It had riddles and other discoveries along the way.
-That game had clips from the "Harry Potter" movies.
+Until recently, the Pottermore site also had a game that took readers through the books chapter-by-chapter, with riddles and other discoveries along the way.
+That game incorporated clips from the "Harry Potter" movies.
 The new e-books do not.

-The new editions offer full-color illustrations and animation instead.
-They were made by Pottermore artists.
+Instead, the new editions offer full-color illustrations and animation from Pottermore artists.

 In one scene of a feast, you can slide left and right to see the rest of a long table covered with food.
-It is not clear which illustrations are interactive.
+It's not obvious which illustrations are interactive.
 The idea is to get readers to explore.

-There is no sound.
-Harry's friend, Ron, gets an angry audio letter from his mother.
-You see steam coming out of the letter.
-But, you do not hear her screaming.
-You do in the movie.
+There's no sound, though.
+When Harry's friend, Ron, gets an angry audio letter from his mother, you see steam coming out, but you don't hear her screaming, as you do in the movie.

-You can access Rowling's extra materials by tapping a quill icon.
-It is embedded in the text.
-You can learn how students arrived at Hogwarts before train service began.
-Some rode on broomsticks.
-But that was tough, with trunks and pets to bring along.
+You can access Rowling's supplemental materials by tapping a quill icon embedded in the text.
+For instance, you learn how students arrived at Hogwarts before train service began: Some rode on broomsticks, but that was tough with trunks and pets to bring along.

-There are not many notes.
-You get more backstory at the Pottermore site.
-But you need the e-books for the full text.
+There aren't many annotations, though.
+You get more backstory at the Pottermore site, but you need the e-books for the full text.